golden-garage/meteor-dev/README.md

 The `docker run` command runs interactively (`-t -i`) so that you can see the output of Meteor as it is running.

+Your application's source code is mounted (`-v`) in the container at `/opt/application`.
+The Meteor server is started in this directory.

-Now, when you change the source code of your Meteor app (located in the local directory `/path/to/meteor/app/`), the instance of Meteor running in the `meteor-dev` container will update the app.
+Now, when you change the source code of your Meteor app (located in the local directory `/path/to/meteor/app/`), the instance of Meteor running in the `meteor-dev` container will automatically update the running application and you will see the changes immediately in the browser, just as if Meteor was running locally.

 Hit `^C` in the window where the `meteor-dev` container is running, and the container will be stopped.

+Hit `^P ^Q` in the same window, and the container will be released but not stopped.
+You can see the container is still running by using the `docker ps` command.

+The running container can be used to create a new docker image.

+    docker commit --run='{"WorkingDir":"/opt/application","Cmd":["meteor"]}' container-id

 Each time you use `docker run` to start Meteor, you are creating a new container with a fresh install of Meteor.